godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Be not glad at the misfortune of another, though he may be your enemy.
+> If you are lucky enough to find love, remember it is there and don't throw it away.
-> — *George Washington*
+> — *Stephen Hawking*

-_Last updated: Thu Jul 24 17:39:07 UTC 2025_
+_Last updated: Fri Jul 25 02:04:03 UTC 2025_
 <!-- END_QUOTE -->

 <hr>